-The site offers unprecedented access to over 70 years of Canadian Broadcasting Corporation programming and aims to present 2,000 hours of digitized content by 2009.
+The site offers access to over 70 years of Canadian Broadcasting Corporation programming.
 Supported and funded by the Canadian Culture Online program (Department of Canadian Heritage), it contains thousands of historic radio and television clips as well as full-length programming featuring notable personalities such as Joni Mitchell, Leonard Cohen, Malcolm X, Woody Allen, and Glenn Gould.

 This is a unique web resource for users interested in capturing early sound bites from radio shows in the 1940s through the 1960s.
 It is dubbed as a source “for the history of nostalgic and old time radio series and news.”